Comprehensive Orthopaedic Care for Sports Injuries and Sports-related Conditions

 As members of the Stritch School of Medicine faculty, Loyola’s sports medicine doctors are nationally and internationally acclaimed academic leaders in sports medicine education and research.
 As nationally recognized leaders in the research of injury prevention, Loyola’s sports medicine doctors consult athletes on their risk factors and perform motion analysis for young competitors, adult weekend athletes as well as professional athletes.

-Loyola’s doctors serve as team physicians and have expertise in a wide spectrum of sports, including basketball, baseball, soccer, tennis, hockey, gymnastics and running.
+Loyola’s doctors serve as team physicians and have expertise in a wide spectrum of sports, including basketball, baseball, soccer, hockey, gymnastics and running.
 Sharing our knowledge through educational programs, we help athletes learn how to excel and diminish risk of injury.

 Loyola’s sports medicine doctors are the official healthcare providers for local university athletic teams, among them Loyola University Chicago, University of St. Francis and more than 10 high schools.
 Professional, college, high school and club league athletes receive streamlined access and support, coordinated by Loyola’s medical providers.
 In addition, Loyola’s sports medicine doctors are respected consultants to major athletic associations, including the U.S. Soccer Federation and U.S.A.
 Hockey.